 - Individuals older than 18 years of age who have special needs are eligible to participate in 4-H provided they are still enrolled in high school.

 - 4-H membership is open to all eligible youth.
 The U.S. Department of Agriculture (USDA), Montana State University and Montana State University Extension prohibit discrimination in all of their programs and activities on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital and family status.

 - In recognition of the educational and developmental needs of youth, a general guideline is listed below to help determine which level of projects a youth might be enrolled in based on age.

 Junior 8 to 13 years old

 Youth who are 19 must be enrolled in high school to participate in 4-H.

 All enrollment forms can picked up from the Extension office.
-Enrollment can also be done online through 4hOnline.
+We can also assist you through enrollment online in ZSuite.